VILLASframework/documentation/node/types/OPAL.md

 Asynchronous programs are are a feature of RT-LAB.
 They are used to exchange data between Simulink models and custom C programs.
 There are two ways to exchange sample values with an OPAL-RT simulator:

-1. Use our adapted version of OPAL-RT's AsyncIP example for asynchronous processes (see `clients/opal/` directory) In this mode, OPAL will send sample data via UDP to VILLASnode.
-VILLASnode has to use the `socket` node-type.
+1. Use our adapted version of OPAL-RT's AsyncIP example for asynchronous processes (see @ref node-client-asyncip) In this mode, OPAL will send sample data via UDP to VILLASnode.
+VILLASnode has to use the @ref node-type-socket node-type.
 2. Run VILLASnode as an asynchronous process itself.
 This is a highly experimental feature and implemented in the node-type `opal`.
     It requires a 32-bit version of the `villas-node`.
 Data exchange is then handled using OPAL-RT's libOpalAsyncApi.

-The following description applies only to the `opal` node-type:
+    This settings of this node-type a described on this page.

 # Configuration {#node-config-opal}